 - Residents each receive one complimentary lab coat.

-Funding for Professional Meetings
+Funding for professional meetings

-- Financial support will be provided to each resident attending the Fall Resident Retreat, ASHP’s Midyear Clinical Meeting, Society of Infectious Diseases Pharmacists Annual Meeting/IDWeek Scientific Assembly, and the Midwest Pharmacist Residents Conference.
+- Financial support will be provided to each PGY2 resident attending the Fall Resident Retreat, ASHP’s Midyear Clinical Meeting, Society of Infectious Diseases Pharmacists Annual Meeting/IDWeek Scientific Assembly, and the Midwest Pharmacy Residents Conference.
 Funding for additional meetings may be provided at the discretion of the director of Pharmaceutical and Nutrition Care.

 The program provides the following days of required educational leave which are not deducted from the resident’s PTO allotment.